simoasnaghi/resume/README.md

 # resume
-Link to the pages: https://simoasnaghi.github.io/resume/
+Link to the page: https://simoasnaghi.github.io/resume/